renkilaharsha/speech_to_text/Design_Document.md

  ## To include the new functionality into the existing project ##

- New functionality :- Sentimentment analysis of speaker(wheather the speech is positive or negative or neutral)
+ New functionality :- Sentiment analysis of speaker(whether the speech is positive or negative or neutral)

    1. Define the rules of functionalities in a file.